13 Days Manaslu Circuit Trek

 Trekking Trail on Manaslu Circuit Trek

 The first section, to Tatopani, is on a newly built road that does not allow vehicles.
 Then, the real mountain trail begins.
 It’s a bit rocky until Namrung, where the trail is nice and well-maintained to Samdo.
-The trail to Manaslu Base Camp is pleasant for about an hour and then it gets narrow and rocky you plan on going to Pungyen Gompa, the trail is flat for a while and then uphill and rocky to the Gompa.
+The trail to Manaslu Base Camp is pleasant for about an hour and then it gets narrow and rocky if you plan on going to Pungyen Gompa, the trail is flat for a while and then uphill and rocky to the Gompa.
 From Samdo to Dharamsala is steep up and then steep down to Bhimtang.
 This trek is getting more and more popular each year, so it continues to be upgraded.
-Overall, it is safe and well-maintained.
+Overall, it is safe and well-maintained

 Permits for Manaslu Circuit Trek

-Manaslu Circuit Trek is considered a restricted area, in order to regulate tourism in the area.
+Manaslu Circuit Trek is considered a restricted area, to regulate tourism in the area.
 Solo trekkers are not allowed to enter the area without proper permits.
 To get the restricted area permit, there must be a minimum of two people in your group and you must be accompanied by a government-licensed trekking guide.
 If you do not have two people, you can bypass this by paying the permit price for a second person and going alone with your guide.
-This trek requires 3 different permits (4 if you would like to explore the Tsum Valley as well).
+This trek requires 3 different permits (4 if you would like to explore the Tsum Valley trek region as well).
 The permit costs depend on the number of days and in which month you are trekking.

 Manaslu Restricted Area Permit (RAP)